Translation disclaimer (Translation disclaimer)

 Vision for the School

-The new school will be a centre of excellence, offering:
+The new school will be a centre of excellence that offers:

 • Trauma-informed, therapeutic approaches.